DanielDaCosta/bastionless-private-instance/README.md

 The bastion host also has a cost associated with it as it is a running EC2 instance.
 Even a t2.micro costs about $10/month.

-Howerver there are some drawbacks:
+However there are some drawbacks:

 - You will need to allow SSH inbound rule at your bastion
 - You need to open ports on yout private EC2 instance in order to connect it to your bastion